 The CBM experiment at SIS100 will measure hydrogen and helium hypernuclei in huge amounts.
 Moreover, the experiment has a substantial discovery potential for light double-lambda hypernuclei.
-According to Fig. 11, in 1 million central Au+Au collisions the hypernuclei ${}^5{\Lambda\Lambda}H$ and $^{6}{\Lambda\Lambda}$ He will be produced at a beam energy around 10A GeV with a yield of about 5 and 0.1, respectively.
-Assuming a reaction rate of 1 MHz, a branching ratio of 10% for two sequential weak decays, and an efficiency of 1%, one would expect to measure within one week about $3000~^{5}{\Lambda\Lambda}{\rm H}$ and $60~^{6}{\Lambda\Lambda}{\rm He},$ respectively.
-Such measurements would represent a breakthrough in hypernucleus physics, as up to now only very few double-Lambda hypernuclei events have been found [64].
-The discovery of (double-) Lambda hypernuclei and the determination of their lifetimes will provide information on the hyperonnucleon and hyperon-hyperon interactions, which are essential ingredients for the understanding of the nuclear matter equation-of-state at high densities, and, hence, of the structure of neutron stars [65].
+According to Fig. 11, in 1 million central Au+Au collisions the hypernuclei ${}{\Lambda\Lambda}^{5}\mathrm{H}$ and ${AA}^{6}$ He will be produced at a beam energy around 10A GeV with a yield of about 5 and 0.1, respectively.
+Assuming a reaction rate of 106 central events/s, a branching ratio of 10% for two sequential weak decays, and an efficiency of 1%, one would expect to measure within one week about 3000{AA}^{5} H and 60{AA}^{6} He, respectively.
+Such measurements would represent a breakthrough in hypernucleus physics, as up to now only very few double-Lambda hypernuclei events have been found [66].
+The discovery of (double-) Lambda hypernuclei and the determination of their lifetimes will provide information on the hyperon-nucleon and hyperon-hyperon interactions, which are essential ingredients for the understanding of the nuclear matter equationof-state at high densities, and, hence, of the structure of neutron stars [67].

-According to a coupled transport-hydro-dynamics model, the high baryon densities created in heavy-ion collisions at FAIR energies favor the distillation of strangeness [66].
-The model predicts the production of hypernuclei, strange dibaryons, and multi-strange short-lived objects.
+According to a coupled transport-hydro-dynamics model, the high baryon densities created in heavy-ion collisions at FAIR energies favor the distillation of strangeness [68].
+The model predicts the production of hypernuclei, strange di-baryons, and multi-strange short-lived objects.
 These predictions open the exciting perspective to explore the formation of composite objects with multiple strangeness in heavy-ion collisions at SIS100 energies.